 The beginning of school and fall are both great times for an apple theme.
-This art exploration focuses on apple trees.
+This apple handprint art exploration focuses on apple trees.

 Preschoolers can use their hands and fingers to create apple trees.
-This art activity is a lot of fun because it requires three different layers!
+This craft project is a lot of fun because it requires three different layers!
 These different steps all encourage children to create in different ways.

 - Brown Paint